-EHRLICHMAN: And, uh, he said, "Well, what can, what can I
+EHRLICHMAN: And, uh, he said, "Well, what can, what can

-tell him about, uh, clemency or pardon?"
-And I

-said, "You can't tell him anything about clemency or a pardon."
+I tell him about, uh, clemency or pardon? n And I said, "You can't tell him anything about clemency or a pardon."
 And I said, "Under no circumstances should this ever be raised with the President."

 PRESIDENT: Yeah.
 Told him not to raise it with me.
-Well,

-he raised it, I-must say, in a tangential way.
+Well, he raised it, I must say, in a

+tangential way.
 Now he denies that, as I understand it, that he said that he'd be out by Christmas.
-He says -- EHRLICHMAN: I never, I've never talked to Chuck about that, have you.
+He says -- that, have you.

+EHRLICHMAN: I never, I've never talked to Chuck about